 Health Science Simulation Center (HSSC)

 The DPT program frequently uses the HSSC for a variety of teaching and learning activities.
-Students have lab sessions in the HSSC training rooms to gain familiarity with hospital-based equipment such as hospital beds, gurneys, IVs, and hospital, emergency department, and ICU settings.
+Students have lab sessions in the HSSC training rooms to gain familiarity with hospital-based equipment such as hospital beds, gurneys, IVs common in hospital, emergency department, and ICU settings.
 Students have standardized patient interactions, usually in the form of practical examinations, in nearly every semester of the program.
 This prepares students for upcoming real-world experiences by allowing them to simulate work with patients in settings that mimic those they will see on their clinical placements and in practice.
 Additionally, we use the HSSC for high fidelity simulation experiences with simulation mannequins, where students can simulate work with critically ill patients.
 In small groups, students can practice patient encounters in a realistic manner, review their interactions via video/audio, and debrief on the experience with faculty and student observers to learn from their successes and mistakes.

 - Participating in interprofessional health fairs at Allen Temple Baptist Church in Oakland with a variety of faculty and students from SMU's programs.